 - All student-clients have the legal right to access their confidential Counseling Services records.
-If desired, a "Release of Information" form must be completely and accurately filled out, signed and dated in ink.
+If desired, a "Release of Information" form must be filled out, signed, and dated in ink.

 - Releases of Information may be faxed, emailed or hand-delivered to Counseling Services.

 - Releases of Information are not accepted from anyone except the student-client, the legal representative of the student-client (as defined by law) or the beneficiary/personal representative of a student-client (if they are deceased).

 - When a valid Release of Information is received, the relevant information will be provided within 30 days, as required by law.

 Relevant Confidentiality Laws

 - All Counseling Services actions and records are provided in accordance with relevant laws in the State of California.
 For more information, please refer to the California Board of Psychology.

 - Counseling Services does not meet the definition of a HIPAA-covered entity.